mbabbott/cse517a_example_application_project/README.md

 Music Key Identification
 ------------------------

-Code for identifying the key of musical pieces given the duration of each note in that piece
+Code for identifying whether a musical piece is in the key of G Major or the key of D Major

 Folder Setup
 ------------